TMC MLA Sabyasachi Dutta joins BJP, urges Shah to cool down | Devdiscourse

-Ruling Trinamool Congress MLA Sabyasachi Dutta Tuesday joined BJP in the presence of its national President Amit Shah and urged the Union Home minister to "cool down" politically volatile Bengal ruled by the TMC.
-Dutta, the former Bidhannagar Municipal Corporation Mayor, was handed over the party flag by the BJP state president Dilip Ghosh, at a seminar on NRC presided over by Shah.
+Ruling Trinamool Congress MLA Sabyasachi Dutta Tuesday joined BJP in the presence of its national President Amit Shah and urged the Union Home minister to "cool down" politically volatile Bengal led by the TMC.
+Dutta, former Bidhannagar Municipal Corporation Mayor, was handed over the party flag by the BJP state president Dilip Ghosh, at a seminar on NRC presided by Shah.

 Later on Shah hugged Dutta and welcomed him to the party fold.
-"For me the country and its interest are much bigger than personal or a party's interest.
-India has achieved new heights under the leadership of Prime Minister Narendra Modi," Dutta said.
+"For me the country and its interests is much bigger than personal or a party's interests.
+India has achieved new heights under the leadership of Prime minister Narendra Modi," Dutta said.

 "I would urge Amit Shahji that the way he ensured Kashmir cool's down, he should also take steps to cool down Bengal.
 The people of Bengal are yearning for a change and it will happen very soon," he said.
 Reacting to the development, TMC secretary-general Partha Chatterjee said the party is not at all bothered about Dutta's switchover to the saffron party.